La Pointe, Wisconsin

-La Pointe is a town in Ashland County, Wisconsin, United States.
+Mooningwanekaaning) is a town in Ashland County, Wisconsin, United States.
 The town includes all of the Apostle Islands except for the westernmost four, which lie in the towns of Bayfield and Russell in Bayfield County.

 While the area encompassing the Town of La Pointe is made up of the entire Apostle Islands archipelago, the residents of the community live on the western shore of Madeline Island, the largest of the Apostle Islands because it is the only Apostle Island open to commercial development.
 The population was 428 at the 2020 census.
 Downtown La Pointe is adjacent to the Madeline Island Ferry dock.
 Neighborhoods include Middleport and Old Fort.
 La Pointe has a post office with ZIP code 54850.
 Its name in the Anishinaabe language is Mooningwanekaaning, meaning "The Home of the Golden Breasted Woodpecker".

 Geography

-According to the United States Census Bureau, the town has a total area of 78.0 mi2, of which, 77.6 mi2 of it is land and 0.4 mi2 of it (0.50%) is water.
+According to the United States Census Bureau, the town has a total area of 78.0 mi2, of which 77.6 mi2 is land and 0.4 mi2 (0.50%) is water.

 Madeline Island is part of the Town of La Pointe.
 County Highway H serves as a main route.
 Nearby is Chequamegon Bay, an inlet of Lake Superior.